DE5-6 Codes: Feedback

 We don’t usually use a US (ininteresting story) code - maybe you think the story is interesting.
 But that sentiment is captured in other codes.
 You should be aiming for “make a story that is interesting to most viewers including the course staff.”

 There isn’t really a SS (simple story).
-There’s nothing wrong with a simple story - it’s just that the point of the assignment is to explore how to bring multiple variables and aggregations together.
-Instead, we prefer NMV (not-multi-variate) - which gets not only at the number of variables, but also that there is some story in how they connect
+There’s nothing wrong with a simple story - but, part of the point of the assignment is to explore how to bring multiple variables and aggregations together.
+Instead, we prefer NMV (not-multi-variate) - which gets not only at the number of variables, but also that there is some story in how they connect.
+If you are telling a “simple” story (in terms of the variables and reliationships), you should tell it well with good design and details.

 Sometimes, there can be a lot of data and we just don’t see the story.
 This is where DD (data dump), NCS (no clear story), and CFA (consider focusing attention).
 Your job is to make visualizations that cause the story to stand out to the viewer.
 If we don’t see it, it could be that it isn’t there, it could be that you didn’t make it stand out, or it could just be that we don’t see something that you do.